Scolland

-Scolland of Canterbury also known as Scotland was the abbot of St Augustine's Abbey during the Norman conquest of England.

-He was an aid of Lanfranc, the Archbishop of Canterbury.
+Scolland of Canterbury, also known as Scotland, was the abbot of St Augustine's Abbey during the reign of William the Conqueror.
+He was an aide of Lanfranc, the Archbishop of Canterbury.
 He conducted building works at his abbey and promoted the veneration of Augustine in Canterbury.

 Career

-As a key aid of Bishop Lanfranc he was closely involved in the primacy debate between Lanfranc and Thomas of Bayeux, Bishop of York.
-He was sent as an ambassador to Rome in 1073 where he advocated for Augustin's role as apostle to the English, a doctrine that greatly assisted the case for Canterbury primacy.
+As a key aide of Bishop Lanfranc he was closely involved in the primacy debate between Lanfranc and Thomas of Bayeux, Bishop of York.
+He was sent as an ambassador to Rome in 1073 where he advocated for Augustine's role as apostle to the English, a doctrine that greatly assisted the case for Canterbury primacy.

-In 1072 he signed the statement of the Council of London 1075. at which the bishop Lanfranc blessed him.
+In 1072 he signed the statement of the Council of London 1075. at which Bishop Lanfranc blessed him.

-Scolland, also rebuilt many of the Abbey buildings in the Romanesque style.
+Scolland also rebuilt many of the Abbey buildings in the Romanesque style.

 He died in 1087 and was replaced by Wido.
-The monks of the Abbey however rebelled against Wido, and were expelled from the monastery and several were arrested.
+The monks of the Abbey rebelled against Wido, and were expelled from the monastery.
+Several were also arrested.